Daniel Horan, Chief Executive Officer

 Alfreda Bravo ensures that every jug of Five Acre Farms milk that comes from Battenkill Valley Creamery is fitted with a hanging tag that tells consumers exactly who produced it (Don and Seth McEachron) and where (their family’s farm in Salem, New York).
 She is also responsible for managing the inventory of all of our products at the Creamery.
 Originally from Puebla, Mexico, Alfreda makes a mean pork tamale.

-Jonathan Taft-Dick, Field Representative
+Jonathan Taft-Dick, Logistics

 Jonathan Taft-Dick represents Five Acre Farms in both Manhattan and Brooklyn, introducing our products to customers while working closely with supermarket managers.
 Jonathan brings extensive sales and customer service experience from working in both the retail and food and beverage industries.
 At Crate & Barrel, Jonathan started on the management team of the housewares departments, later transitioning to his role as a commissioned furniture associate with sales in excess of $800,000 a year.
 In both Boston and Washington, D.C., he worked with restaurants that sourced local ingredients for their menus.
 After earning his undergraduate degree from Middlebury College in 2005, he traveled abroad to work with two different international organizations in Sri Lanka.